Welcome

 COURSES

-We teach courses in the Science, Social Science, Dental Hygiene, Nursing, Pre-hospital Emergency Care and Biopharmaceutical Production programs.
-We also teach a General Education Complementary course.
+We teach courses in the Science, Social Science, Dental Hygiene, Nursing, Paramedic Care, Pharmacy Technology and Biopharmaceutical Production programs.
+We also teach a General Education Complementary courses.
 We invite you to browse through the appropriate sections of the Program Structure